drdla/CSS-Format/README.md

 Description
 -----------

 CSS Format is a CSS formatting plugin for Sublime Text, you can convert CSS/SASS/SCSS/LESS code to Expanded, Compact or Compressed format.
-CSS Format is just only a formatter, do not supports grammar check and auto correct feature.
+CSS Format is only a formatter and does not support grammar checks and auto correct.

 **Example:**